-- (b) To the extent that the phrase "correct apparent discrepancies in the data" is meant to mean that Fujitsu implemented fixes that edited or deleted specific items of transaction data, that is denied. - (c) It is denied that Fujitsu has implemented fixes that have affected the reliability of accounting balances, statements or reports. - (d) Save as aforesaid, if Post Office understands it correctly, the general thrust of paragraph 21.3 is denied. - (4) As to paragraph 21.4, it is admitted that until 2014 Fujitsu provided a telephone advice service to Post Office in relation to technical problems with the Horizon system or equipment.
-This service was used by Post Office staff (such as staff working on the Helpline referred to in paragraph [XX] below), but sometimes Fujitsu staff would have direct contact with third parties such as Subpostmasters in order to obtain a better understanding of the problem on which it was asked to advise.
-From 17 June 2014, this service was provided by Atos.
+(4) As to paragraph 21.4, it is admitted that until 17 June 2014 Fujitsu provided a telephone advice service to Post Office in relation to technical problems with the Horizon system or equipment.
+This service was mainly used by Post Office staff (such as staff working on the Helpline referred to in paragraph [XX] below), but sometimes Fujitsu staff would have direct contact with third parties such as Subpostmasters in order to obtain a better understanding of the problem on which it was asked to advise [CORRECT SUMMARY?].
+However, from 17 June 2014, this telephone advice service was provided by [INSERT FULL NAME OF ATOS].